nationalarchives/da-reference-generator/README.md

 ## DynamoDb Table

 The DynamoDb stores the current counter used for generating unique references.
-The DynamoDb is encrypted so that It cannot be directly modified via the AWS console or AWS CLI.
+The DynamoDb is encrypted so that it cannot be directly modified via the AWS console or AWS CLI.
 Below is an example of what the table looks like:

 | v1          | referenceCounter |